yohatad/software-Installation-scripts/README.md

 ## Introduction

-This repository contains the source code and installation instructions for the CSSR4Africa project.
+This repository contains the necessary codes and installation instructions for the CSSR4Africa project.

 ## Prerequisites